Stress-linked pairs of vertices and the generic stress matroid: Stress-linked vertex pairs

 We close this subsection by noting that being \strongly{d} is preserved under taking supergraphs and under separation along a complete graph.
-The (somewhat technical but not difficult) proofs can be found in the Appendix.
+The (somewhat technical but routine) proofs can be found in \cref{appendix:stresslinked}.